 Surgical treatment is the most common means of treatment for the cherry eye.

 The need for an appointment with a veterinarian applies to dog owners who have little to no medical background.

 The vet can answer any additional questions and explain the surgical procedure in detail.

 Examples of surgical procedures include the anchoring method, the pocket method, and the removal method.

-This medication can be given for a period of 14 days.
-They are most effective when the pink bump is caught at an early stage.
+They are most effective to treat the pink bump when caught at an early stage.

 What Is The Best Method?

 Depending on the size of the bump, each procedure can be taken conversely for effective results.

 Removing the inflamed gland would be the most effective treatment procedure, but this procedure can prove fatal in the long run.

 The next effective treatment procedure would be the pocket method surgical operation.